 - Double Room: $220/pw

 Getting Around in Sydney, Melbourne and Brisbane

 As an international student, you will need to travel from your home to college and also to work if you find employment.
-Most students live in residential areas away from the central cities and use public transport and ZBA campuses are located close to major transport hubs.
+Most students live in residential areas away from the central cities and use public transport and EGI campuses are located close to major transport hubs.

 - Sydney students, visit www.transportnsw.info for information on buses, trains, light rail and ferries, timetables and maps.

 Sydney uses the “Opal” card to pay for public transport.
 It is a card similar to a credit card which you tap against the receiver when you enter the train station/tram/bus or ferry and tap again as you get off.
 Opal cards can be purchased at major train stations and many newsagents and some local stores.
 You can buy your opal card and put money on it on www.opal.com.au.